MaterializeInc/materialize/doc/user/content/transform-data/temporal-filters.md

 There are some limitations.
 I should have mentioned this earlier.

-You can only use `mz_logical_timestamp()` in `WHERE` clauses, where it must be directly compared to expressions not containing `mz_logical_timestamp()`, or in a conjunction (`AND`) with other clauses like that.
+You can only use `mz_now()` in `WHERE` clauses, where it must be directly compared to expressions not containing `mz_now()`, or in a conjunction (`AND`) with other clauses like that.
 You aren't allowed to use `!=` at the moment, but clever folks could figure out how to fake that out.
 For the reasoning on all this, check out the implementation discussion next!

 Limitations notwithstanding, I'm personally very excited about these temporal filters.
 They open up the door to functionality and behaviors that streaming systems only provide through special language extensions.
 But, all you really need is SQL, and the ability to refer to time, to make your data run.

-***

-Get access to Materialize [here](https://materialize.com/docs/get-started/).
-Temporal filters aren't released yet, so to try it out you'll need to either build from source or pull down the right docker image, and use the `--experimental` flag.
-It should be available soon in an upcoming release.
-In the meantime, take a swing by [the Materialize blog](https://www.materialize.com/blog/) for more cutting-edge content, and join the community Slack through the bright banner at the top of the [Materialize homepage](https://www.materialize.com/).

-***

 ## Appendex: Implementation